 Oestriol, along with alpha-fetoprotein (AFP maternal) and human chorionic gonadotropin (hCG), is used to assess the risk of carrying a fetus with certain abnormalities, such as Down syndrome.

-Oestrone is rarely measured to aid in the diagnosis of an ovarian tumour, Turner’s syndrome, and hypopituitarism.
+Oestrone is rarely measured but may be helpful in the diagnosis of an ovarian tumour, Turner’s syndrome, and hypopituitarism.
 In males, it may help in the diagnosis of gynaecomastia or in the detection of oestrogen-producing .

 When is it requested?

 Your doctor may request oestradiol (along with other tests) if you have symptoms such as pelvic heaviness, abnormal vaginal bleeding, abnormal menstrual cycles, or if you are having hot flushes, night sweats, difficulty sleeping or symptoms of the menopause.
 If you are on hormone replacement therapy, your doctor may use oestradiol levels to monitor your treatment, but only if oestrogen is given in a form that can be measured by the laboratory.

 If you are having difficulty conceiving and becoming pregnant your doctor may use oestradiol measurements over the course of your menstrual cycle to monitor follicle development and detect ovulation prior to in vitro fertilisation techniques (timed with a surge in your oestradiol level).

 If you are pregnant, unconjugated oestriol may be measured in the 15th to 20th week of gestation as part of the triple screen.

 What does the test result mean?